admy55/CoreSNP/README.md

 An Efficient Pipeline for Selecting Core Markers from Genome-wide SNP Datasets in Crops
 <br>

-We introduce the coreSNP pipeline, providing Shannon indices to evaluate the discrimination power of maker combinations, with the aim to select a minimal set of core SNPs essential for discrimination of large-scale sequenced samples. coreSNP is designed to use the compressed or uncompressed Variant Call Format (VCF) file as input to produce the core SNP sets results.
+We introduce the coreSNP pipeline, providing Shannon indices to evaluate the discrimination power of maker combinations, with the aim to select a minimal set of core SNPs essential for discrimination of large-scale sequenced samples.
+CoreSNP is designed to use the compressed or uncompressed Variant Call Format (VCF) file as input to produce the core SNP sets results.

 ## Dependences
 * Python >= 3.6